yahiae6643/github-tutorial/directions.md

   * `init`, your first `add` & `commit`, new repo on github, remote
   * [20%]
 * ongoing workflow & commands
-  * status, add, commit, push, clone
+  * status, add, commit, push
   * [40%]

 _NOTE: for each command, you should explain:_